 Moreover, there is no requirement for books and other study material.
 Only a good Internet connection and a smart device can serve as the tools for receiving knowledge.

 e) Easily Accessible

 Videos are one of the most easily accessible resources in the current era.
-This is thanks to technology and the Internet which provide easy access to all online services.
-Learners can access any videos on the concepts that they wish to learn without having to spend much time finding a teacher.
+This is thanks to technology and the Internet, which provide easy access to all online services.
+Learners can access any videos on the concepts they wish to learn without having to spend much time finding a teacher.
 Moreover, videos are always available for reviewing to recapitulate a lesson/concept.